 Staff/Volunteer name Role

 Pupil Form

 Day & date Time

-Disclosure OR Nature of concern Record full details of conversation or reasons for co ncern (use continuation sheet if necessary):
+Disclosure OR Nature of concern Record full details of conversation or reasons for conce ern (use continuation sheet if necessary):

-"proper terms", and note non-verbal beha Note any witnesses or others people who Where there is a more general wellbeing of Clearly distinguish between fact, observation are aware of the situation concern state all facts giving rise to the concern
+Where possible use the exact words and phrases used by the pupil, do not translate into "proper terms", and note non-verbal behaviour Note any witnesses or others people who are aware of the situation Where there is a more general wellbeing concern state all facts giving rise to the concern Clearly distinguish between fact, observation, allegation and opinion

 The pupil's views and wishes

 Did you explain to the pupil that you would need to refer the matter to the Designated Safeguarding Lead, and that you could not promise confidentiality?
 YES/NO What was the pupil's response?
 [Note exact words where possible]

+••••

 Action Taken/Follow up

 Signed

 This completed form, together with any other note taken should be passed to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead immediately .
 However if an allegation or complaint is made against the Designated Safeguarding Lead, this information should be passed directly to the Head.

 For use by Designated Safeguarding Lead/Head (use continuation sheet if necessary) Comments/Action taken and follow up (include feedback given, details of any agencies contacted and whether Trust Office has been informed)

+••••

+••••

+••••

 Signature of Designated Safeguarding Lead

 Signature of Head